NBA: Ernie Grunfeld Fired As Wizards President After 16 Years

-The Washington Wizard announced Tuesday that they have relieved team president and top basketball decision-marker Ernie Grunfeld of his duties.
+The Washington Wizards announced Tuesday that they have relieved team president and top basketball decision-maker Ernie Grunfeld of his duties.
 The move was announced on the team’s page on NBA.com.

 Grunfeld, who both played in the NBA and had previous general manager stints with the New York Knicks and Milwaukee Bucks, had been the lead front office executive with the Wizards since 2003.

-“We did not meet our stated goals of qualifying for the playoffs this season and, despite playing with injuries to several key players, we have a culture of accountability and a responsibility of managing to positive outcomes,” the team’s owner, Ted Leonsis said in a statement announcing the move.
+“We did not meet our stated goals of qualifying for the playoffs this season and, despite playing with injuries to several key players, we have a culture of accountability and a responsibility of managing to positive outcomes,” the team’s owner, Ted Leonsis, said in a statement announcing the move.
 “I wish to thank Ernie for his service to the Washington Wizards.
 He and his family have been great leaders in our community and have worked tirelessly to make us a top NBA franchise.”

 Tommy Sheppard, the team’s senior vice president of basketball operations, will report to Leonsis, while the team will begin searching for a new “head of basketball operations,” a position for which Sheppard will be a candidate, the owner said.